 Just because you read it on the Internet, doesn’t make it true.

-He is also the owner of a Protandim Scams website (which he purchased from a disgruntled distributor as a way to increase traffic to his website) and a Juice Scam site that he created years ago.
+He also owns a Protandim Scams website (which he purchased from a disgruntled distributor as a way to increase traffic to his website) and a Juice Scam site that he created years ago as his campaign against MonaVie.

 Brian does whatever it takes to promote his website and his agenda: to make money, by promoting his website and search result rankings on Google.
 Brian is not interested in protecting the public, telling the truth or exposing any cover-up.
-His interest is creating a website full of half truths and extreme bias to keep a debate going on his websites, that will increase his website ranking, so it increases his Google ads through affiliate programs.
-This in turn increases his ad revenue from advertisements on his websites.
-Be very careful who you trust, especially when he hides behind a secret identity.
+His interest is creating a website full of half truths and extreme bias to keep a debate going on his websites, that will increase his website ranking, so it increases his Google Adwords revenue through affiliate programs.
 Here’s how it works:

 Let me start by saying I have no problem with Brian making money.
-I have problem, with him using distortions and a hidden agenda, manipulating facts, and influencing and meddling in the business of others with distortions and omissions.
-I’m sure he gets a “kick” out of it too.
-Several few years ago, Mr Macfarland found if he ran a negative blog on one of the fastest network marketing companies of the time (Monavie), he could make a lot of money with affiliate advertising.
-This was possible because he could draw in Monavie distributors to debate the topics he would author on his blog.
+I have problem, with him using distortions, a hidden agenda, manipulating facts, and influencing and meddling in the business of others with distortions and omissions.
+Several few years ago, Mr Macfarland found if he ran a negative blog on one of the fastest network marketing companies of the time (MonaVie), he could make a lot of money with affiliate advertising.
+This was possible because he could draw in MonaVie distributors to debate the topics he would author on his blog.

 Affiliate advertising works like this: If you have a heavily trafficked website, a network (like Google) can place ads on your website.
 The higher your website is ranked in search results, the more it is visited.
 The more ads seen by visitors, the more clicks those ads receive, and the more money is paid to the website owner.
 This is because the network (Google) passes some of the ad revenue on those clicks to the affiliate.
 Some of the highest ranked web site owners can make tens of thousands of dollars per year or if you’re really good, much more.

-In this manner Mr Macfarland quickly found if he created controversial content regarding Monavie, it would lure in Monavie distributors to keep the debate going on his websites, which increased his website ranking on Google and other search engines.
-His sites quickly became the top anti-Monavie presence on the Internet, just Google Monavie and you’ll see he’s on page 2 of Google.
-Since Brian could control the content on his website (and create aliases to make it appear he has supporters), it was very easy to keep the debate going in a manner that created lots of traffic.
+In this manner Macfarland quickly found if he created controversial content regarding MonaVie, it would lure in MonaVie distributors to keep the debate going on his websites, which increased his website ranking on Google and other search engines.
+His sites quickly became the top MonaVie presence on the Internet.
+Since Brian could control the content on his website (and create aliases to make it appear he has supporters), it was very easy to keep the debate going in a manner that created a lot of traffic.
 This is something Mr Macfarland is very skilled at because he has a background in software and Internet marketing.
 He could tell just enough truth to not be seen as an immediate fraud, but enough distortions and omissions to draw conflict and attention to his website.

 Here are some important things to know:

-- Brian Macfarland has no scientific background or certification we know of (I’m sure he would have told us).
-He is not an expert on free radical biology, antioxidants or even network marketing.
+- Brian Macfarland has absolutely no scientific background, medical degree, experience with dietary supplements, the law or network marketing as a business.
+He is not an expert on free radical biology, antioxidants or even finance.
 He is a software engineer and a masterful debater.

-- His website content is controlled (and edited) by him and it is not audited in any fashion or “peer reviewed” to coin a term often used by the LifeVantage message.
+- His website content is controlled (and edited) by him and it is not audited in any fashion by any third party whatsoever.
 He can edit anything he wants or hide anything he wants.
-He can choose to include people’s comments or change them, or he can even make stuff up.
+He can choose to include people’s comments or change them or he can even make stuff up.
 He can become any supporting author or contributor on his sites (i.e. Vogal), and can spin and create whatever “facts” he chooses to weave.

 - He has purposely used alias to hide his identity in a deceitful manner.
 We know this, what else is he being dishonest about?
 He says its because he’s received threats, but if that were true, he would have stopped his attacks, but he is INCREASING his attack on many companies.
 He enjoys this, and is addicted to the money; hardly the behavior of somebody afraid for his safety.